Paraceratherium: Species and synonyms

-In 1922 Forster-Cooper named the new species Metamynodon bugtiensis based on a palate and other fragments from Dera Bugti, thought to belong to a giant member of that genus.
-These fossils are now thought to have belonged to an aberrant Paraceratherium bugtiense specimen that lacked the M3 molar.
 In 1936, the American palaeontologists Walter Granger and William K. Gregory proposed that Forster-Cooper's Baluchitherium osborni was likely a junior synonym (an invalid name for the same taxon) of Paraceratherium bugtiense, because these specimens were collected at the same locality and were possibly part of the same morphologically variable species.
-The American palaeontologist William Diller Matthew and Forster-Cooper himself had expressed similar doubts few years earlier.
-Although it had already been declared a junior synonym, the genus name Baluchitherium remained popular in various media because of the publicity surrounding Osborn's B. grangeri.
+They conceded there were minor differences that could be specific, and nonetheless opted to continue using the name Baluchitherium grangeri for the Mongolian material.
+Prothero speculated that Granger and Gregory hesitated to sink Baluchitherium entirely due to the politics at the American Museum; their boss, Osborn, had heavily publicised the genus and one of its species was named after him.
+The genus name Baluchitherium remained popular in various media for decades because of the publicity surrounding B. grangeri.

 In 1989, the American palaeontologists Spencer G. Lucas and Jay C. Sobus published a revision of indricothere taxa, which was subsequently followed by western scientists.
 They concluded that Paraceratherium, as the oldest name, was the only valid indricothere genus from the Oligocene, and contained four valid species, P. bugtiense, P. transouralicum (originally in Indricotherium), P. prohorovi (originally in Aralotherium), and P. orgosensis (originally in Dzungariotherium).
 They considered most other names to be junior synonyms of those taxa, or as dubious names, based on remains too fragmentary to identify properly.
 By analysing alleged differences between named genera and species, Lucas and Sobus found that these most likely represented variation within populations, and that most features were indistinguishable between specimens, as had been pointed out in the 1930s.
 The fact that the single skull assigned to P. transouralicum or Indricotherium was domed, while others were flat at the top was attributed to sexual dimorphism; it is possible that P. bugtiense fossils represent the female, while P. transouralicum represents the male of the same species.